LafLaurine/imac2-projetTUT/README.md

 ### Built With

+* [Python](https://www.python.org/) - Python is a programming language that lets you work quickly and integrate systems more effectively
 * [Docker](https://www.docker.com/) - Simplify and Accelerate App Development
 * [docker-compose](https://docs.docker.com/compose/) - A tool for defining and running multi-container Docker applications
+* [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Open-source web development framework in Python
+* [Maven](http://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information
+* [SpringBoot](https://spring.io/projects/spring-boot) - Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run"
+* [React](https://en.reactjs.org/) - A JavaScript library for building user interfaces

 <!-- GETTING STARTED -->
 ## Getting Started